mtiapkov/Programming-Language-Suggester/readme.md

-# Programming Language Suggester
+# The Programming Language Suggester 5000

-### By Mark Tiapkov

-This is a  *Programming Language Suggester* project for Epicodus by Mark Tiapkov.
-6.5.2020
+This is *The Programming Language Suggester 5000* project for Epicodus by Mark Tiapkov created on 06.05.2020

+## Description
+This is a webpage called The Programming Language Suggester 5000, which allows user to take a test to determine which programming language to learn

 ## Installation/Setup
 * Clone this repository
 * Run index.html
 * See product in your browser window

 ## Bugs/Issues

-There are no known bugs at this time.
+* This page shows test result even if incorrect value is entered for age.
+* This page does not properly refresh itself upon user hitting submit button to generate a new page, resulting in answers being stacked on top of each other.

 ## Contact/Support